AlexTao2006/SAKRA/README.md

 # SAKRA

-This is the code for the distance monitor project that I posted on Instagram!
+This is the code for the Semi-Automatic-Kindle-Reading-Apparatus project that I posted on Instagram!
 -

 If you want to build this project yourself, here are the list of materials: